ESPRESSO

 ESPRESSO successfully made its first observations in November 2017.

-ESPRESSO (Echelle Spectrograph for Rocky Exoplanet- and Stable Spectroscopic Observations) is a third-generation, fiber fed, cross-dispersed, echelle spectrograph mounted on the European Southern Observatory's Very Large Telescope (VLT).
+ESPRESSO (Echelle Spectrograph for Rocky Exoplanet- and Stable Spectroscopic Observations) is a third-generation, fiber-fed, cross-dispersed, echelle spectrograph mounted on the European Southern Observatory's Very Large Telescope (VLT).
 The unit saw its first light with one VLT in December 2017 and first light with all four VLT units in February 2018.

 ESPRESSO is the successor of a line of echelle spectrometers that include CORAVEL, Elodie, Coralie, and HARPS.
 It measures changes in the light spectrum with great sensitivity, and is being used to search for Earth-size rocky exoplanets via the radial velocity method.
 For example, Earth induces a radial-velocity variation of 9 cm/s on the Sun; this gravitational "wobble" causes minute variations in the color of sunlight, invisible to the human eye but detectable by the instrument.
 The telescope light is fed to the instrument, located in the VLT Combined-Coude Laboratory 70 meters away from the telescope, where the light from up to four unit telescopes of the VLT can be combined.

+In 2026, a solar telescope was installed to observe our own Sun.
+The Paranal Solar ESPRESSO Telescope (PoET) uses a 60 cm mirror to collect light from the Sun, sending it to ESPRESSO for analysis.
+The telescope is capable of focusing on small features such as sun spots, and allows ESPRESSO to be used during the day, while continuing its VLT observations after sunset.